corbanmailloux/corb.co/content/posts/outlet-power-sensor/index.md

 While the Shelly comes with [very decent software](https://shelly.cloud/knowledge-base/devices/shelly-1/) that even includes the ability to run the device in a fully-local setup, I prefer to use [ESPHome](https://esphome.io/) on my devices.
 ESPHome is an excellent open-source project that allows YAML configuration of devices and very clean integration with Home Assistant.

 I won't go into detail about how to flash ESPHome onto a Shelly, but there are a few options.
 I use an [FTDI USB to TTL serial adapter like this one](https://www.aliexpress.com/item/32617951363.html) and directly flash to the device.
-The docs [here](https://tasmota.github.io/docs/devices/Shelly-1/) and [here](https://esphome.io/guides/getting_started_hassio.html) will be helpful for that type of install.
+The [Tasmota](https://tasmota.github.io/docs/devices/Shelly-1/) and [ESPHome](https://esphome.io/guides/getting_started_hassio.html) docs will be helpful for that type of install.
 I recently [came across a way to flash the Shelly over-the-air from the stock firmware](https://savjee.be/2020/09/shelly-2.5-flash-esphome-over-the-air/), but I haven't tested this process myself.

 The configuration I use for ESPHome is [available here](https://github.com/corbanmailloux/home-assistant-configuration/blob/master/esphome/bedroom_outlet_sensor.yaml), but it's pretty simple.